Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	7. Conversion:  This...
 IS an omniconverter.
 A very horribly powerful one.
 It gives the state the power to overwrite minds in real-time, and the requirements of being an educational database only reduce that a little bit.
 It may increase population stereotypy as it increases conformance to the three 'galactic archetypes'; if so, this effect will be weakest on Panarchists themselves, as their focus on developing diverse wills, cultural diversity, and multigovernance suggests that there isn't really a single Panarchic stereotype for Panarchists to conform to.
 	8. Note on Me-points:  I can't tell if I should rate this a -1 or a 3.
 	9. Categorization:  This is also an extremely awesome rehabilitative technology.
 The Panarchy's adult education system must be epic in its productivity, as a system like this would make retraining adults into something fluid and fun.
+	10. Categorization:  As this encourages more of the computational substrate of the district to be used to understand people, and more of the mindpower of the system to be moved to computational substrate, it's an empathy maximizer advance.
+Yet this is a scary one, that could be used all too readily to hurt people.
-	10. Downside analysis:  There's a lot of rote to the implied scientific advance of mental transcription, like with the Panarchic Lyceum.
+	11. Downside analysis:  There's a lot of rote to the implied scientific advance of mental transcription, like with the Panarchic Lyceum.
 This is one of the reasons why I proposed rotating the Lyceum into the Informalist tech tree.
 The Lyceum's description directly invokes rote instruction.
 The Mental Transcription databases are an instant super-rote.
 It'd be hard to challenge falsehoods in them.
-	11. Bureaucratic waste analysis:  Half-literal.
+	12. Bureaucratic waste analysis:  Half-literal.
 Like with Distributed Intelligence, this society would have to hire a lot more fact-checkers, social scientists, and neuroscientists.
 Yet the social stresses that this technology imposes would create a lot of intransigence and outright violence.
 A smart state would tolerate a lot of protest activities as proof that they're *not* overwriting minds, especially if it's true, but potentially even if it's not.
 There's likely also be "bureaucratic waste" resulting from entrenchment of errors in the databases, as the mental transcription databases would be hard to challenge.
-	12. Liberation rating:  2/5, +1 in presence of Creche Education (how else could this measure be increased?)
+	13. Liberation rating:  2/5, +1 in presence of Creche Education (how else could this measure be increased?)
-	13. Protection rating:  4/5
+	14. Protection rating:  4/5
-	14. Technological smoothness:  2/5
+	15. Technological smoothness:  2/5
-	15. Technological extremophilia:  5/5
+	16. Technological extremophilia:  5/5
-	16. Stress/Boredom rating:  3/5 (Eustress)
+	17. Stress/Boredom rating:  3/5 (Eustress)
-	17. Me-points:  Unrateable.
+	18. Me-points:  Unrateable.
 Dependent on liberation rating.
-	18. Kind of person most protected:  Neurologists
+	19. Kind of person most protected:  Neurologists
-	19. Special categories:  Anti-Popular, Rehabilitative, Mind Control, Furry
+	20. Special categories:  Anti-Popular, Rehabilitative, Mind Control, Empathy Maximizer, Furry
-	20. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy; Empire<->Commonwealth
+	21. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy; Empire<->Commonwealth
 49. Leisure Subsidies
 	1. Challenge cured:  Double Star System
 	2. Challenge cure interpretation:  The two stars are described as overheating the system.
 I guess that makes it... tropical?
 Balmy?
 Are the leisure subsidies used to justify a rollout of tourism subsidies that draw in an increased population of people who love lounging around in warm places?
 I can fathom it, because as a dragon I can imagine the love of heat rocks, but for some reason this "challenge cure" irks me.
 Maybe it's because the Commonwealth is usually so good at literalism, but suddenly this one is opaque and requires lateral thinking to justify.
 Maybe I'm just being unfair.
 I'll keep thinking about it.
 People don't always get the right answer immediately, and maybe I haven't got the right answer this time.